matias96321/Template-Node-typescript/Readme.md

 # Node.js-TypeScript-Jest-Template

-Node.js + TypeScript + Jest template with simple and initial settings to start a quick project
+Node.js + TypeScript + Jest - Template with simple and initial settings to start a quick project

 ## Technology
 - TypeScrit